taoensso/tower/README.md

   :en_US      {:example {:foo ":en_US :example/foo text"}}
   :en_US_var1 {:example {:foo ":en_US_var1 :example/foo text"}}}

- ;; <Cut some other optional/advanced stuff for this example>
+  ;; Cut some other optional/advanced stuff for this example }
- }
 ```

-Note the format of the `:dictionary` map and the optional decorator suffixes (.html, .md, etc.).
+Note the format of the `:dictionary` map since **this is the map you'll change to set your own translations**.

-**To change translations, you'll just change this map**: load it from file, tweak it during development with `set-translation-config!`, etc.
+You can load translations from file using `tower/load-dictionary-from-map-resource!` or you can set them manually using `set-translation-config!`.

 Let's play with the default dictionary to see what we can do: